 When I need to renew my creativity or clear my heart, I do an abstract painting.
 This one is still available!

 I sent this one as a gift to my dear friend and New Orleans chanteuse extraordinaire, Leigh Harris, aka Little Queenie, when she was very ill with cancer.
 We lost her, but her spirit lives on in everyone who ever listened to her sing.

 Although it was already sold, this painting was featured at Trees, an exhibit at Acceleration Art and Photography Gallery in Historic Fountain Square in September 2018.

 This painting, inspired by a John Snell photograph, was featured at Hotel Tango on Virginia Ave., near Fountain Square in Indianapolis on First Friday, September 7, 2018.
 It is now in my bedroom where I see it first thing every morning and I just can’t sell it!

-I’m working on this for an upcoming exhibit at IU Methodist Hospital, which recently opened an art gallery in their main lobby.
+Along with two other large paintings, this was part of a solo exhibit at IU Methodist Hospital, which recently opened an art gallery in their main lobby.
 This is another painting inspired by a John Snell photograph.
-Any feedback is welcome!
+It’s still available!